nicholasjones14/friendly-collab-party/Introductions.md

-# friendly-collab-party
+# Friendly Collab Party

-## Hello and Introduction
+## About this file.
-This is a repo for our awesome collaboration workshop :tada:
+This directory is for our awesome collaboration workshop :tada:.
+Add your name to the list of folk who have taken this workshop before so we can ✨**collaborate**✨!

-## Icebreaker
+## Introductions
->name|write your favourite way to say hello
+> name | write your favourite way to say hello, be as creative as possible! 👋
 * Sophia | hello
 * Ross | Hi
 * Aditi